 You should now be able to turn on accessibility mode and move your mouse over the page to get both visual and auditory feedback about what you’re hovering on!

-style.
-That’s because input elements often involve several separate
+Built-in input elements often involve several separate pieces, like

 element, or the pop-up menu in a